HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking for hidden files and directories ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following hidden files and directories:
-      .dockerignore
-      docs/build/html/.buildinfo
-    These were most likely included in error.
-See section ‘Package
+    Packages required but not available: 'rhdf5', 'flowCore'

-    structure’ in the ‘Writing R Extensions’ manual.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.8Mb
-      sub-directories of 1Mb or more:
-        data      2.3Mb
-        extdata   2.1Mb
-    ```

-*   checking for unstated dependencies in vignettes ...
-NOTE
-    ```
-    '::' or ':::' import not declared from: ‘BiocManager’
-    'library' or 'require' calls not declared from:
-      ‘BiocManager’ ‘ggplot2’
-    ```

 # cna

 <details>

-* Version: 3.0.1
+* Version: 3.2.0
 * GitHub: NA
 * Source code: https://github.com/cran/cna
-* Date/Publication: 2020-11-06 11:10:03 UTC
+* Date/Publication: 2021-06-14 15:00:02 UTC
 * Number of recursive dependencies: 73

 Run `revdep_details(, "cna")` for more info